Mastering the RFI Format: Essential Tips and Free Templates for Effective Information Requests

 3. Response Format Specifications

 Define exactly how you want information structured.
-In our testing, specifying response formats (tables, bullet points, character limits) increased usable responses by 47%.
+Specifying response formats (tables, bullet points, character limits) increases the number of usable responses.

 4. Evaluation Criteria Transparency